core-wg/oscore/draft-ietf-core-object-security.md

 Unprotected error messages reveal information about the security state in the communication between the endpoints.
 Unprotected signalling messages reveal information about the reliable transport used on a leg of the path.
 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.

 The length of message fields can reveal information about the message.
 Applications may use a padding scheme to protect against traffic analysis.
-As an example, the strings "YES" and "NO" even if encrypted can be distinguished from each other as there is no padding supplied by the current set of encryption algorithms.
-Some information can be determined even from looking at boundary conditions.
-An example of this would be returning an integer between 0 and 100 where lengths of 1, 2 and 3 will provide information about where in the range things are.
-Three different methods to deal with this are: 1) ensure that all messages are the same length.
-For example, using 0 and 1 instead of "yes" and "no".
-2) Use a character which is not part of the responses to pad to a fixed length.
-For example, pad with a space to three characters.
-3) Use the PKCS #7 style padding scheme where m bytes are appended each having the value of m.
-For example, appending a 0 to "YES" and two 1's to "NO".
-This style of padding means that all values need to be padded.
-Similar arguments apply to other message fields such as resource names.

 # IANA Considerations